For Participants

 1. Choose Award activities

-The structure of the program gives Participants the chance to develop in key areas contributing to their overall wellbeing.
-The Award Sections are designed specifically to
+The structure of the program gives Participants the chance to develop in key areas contributing to their wellbeing and personal growth.
+The Award Sections are designed specifically to:

 Participants may choose activities that they are already involved in or activities that are completely new to them.
 It is not necessary to have identified all activities at the start.
 Participants may commence their Sections at any time.